-In the wake of the leak, many people have taken to social media to share their experience with abortion, why it's important to them, and how this aspect of reproductive health and medical care access affects their lives.
-Here are 17 more quotes about abortion.
-Check out the following voices to add that add to the loud, vigorous, fearful, angry, and urgent response to the potential collapse of Roe v.
+Since the leak, many people took to social media to share their experience with abortion, why it's important to them, and how this aspect of reproductive-health and medical-care access affects their lives.
+Check out the following voices that add to the loud, vigorous, fearful, angry, and urgent response to the collapse of Roe v.
 Wade.

-Quotes about abortion from people of all ages and genders
+Quotes about abortion from people of all ages and gender identities

 1. Abortion is health care

 "Abortion is health care.
 Abortion is freedom.
 Abortion is bodily autonomy.
 A country without this human right is not a free country."

 —H.R.
 Bellicosa, 44, author of The Punishings, a novel about a world without abortion

 2. I wouldn't have a beautiful family now if I hadn't had access to abortion

 "Abortion is vital health care.
 If I didn't have access to safe abortion at 21.5 weeks of gestation when I had a fetus with issues that were 'incompatible with life,' I would not have the beautiful family I have now, and my three beloved girls wouldn't exist."

 —Jeni Putalavage-Ross, 45, SVP, Operations